OvertheBrain/520-Assignments/Final_Project/README.md

 # Final Project
-This directory organizes the final project for **EEP 520- Software Engineering for Embedded Applications** built by [**Enviro**](https://github.com/klavinslab/enviro/).
+This directory organizes the final project for **EEP 520- Software Engineering for Embedded Applications** built with [**Enviro**](https://github.com/klavinslab/enviro/).

 ## Project Introduction
 This project has developed a video game akin to the classic "Shoot 'Em Up" genre.
-Within a web client created using Enviro, players are able to control a blue attack unit, navigating and launching attacks to eliminate opposing enemy units.
+Within a web client created using Enviro, players are able to control a blue attacker unit, navigating and launching attacks to eliminate opposing enemy units.

 ### Game Control and Monster Guide